 I am again providing face to face appointments.
 In order to offer the safest service possible, I am limiting appointments to just one per day.
 Providing the safest service possible for everyone is my primary concern and this is why I am limiting appointments to just one per day.
 Due to this I am limiting my ear wax removal service to my existing patients only.

 For a hearing aid user, ear wax removal can be an extremely important service.
 Sometimes with people that produce a lot of wax the ear canal can become blocked.
 Blocked ear canals and hearing aids don't work well together.
 Having to put oil in for some days before the wax is removed leaves a hearing aid user in total isolation because they can't wear their hearing aids.
-There is a better way, so we invested in both the equipment and the learning to introduce that service.
-We now offer both microsuction and irrigation earwax removal across Scotland
+There is a better way, so I invested in both the equipment and the learning to introduce that service.
+I now offer both microsuction and irrigation earwax removal across Scotland

 Do you suffer from any of these symptoms?